Looking to hike to a waterfall in South Australia this winter? Here's 10 of the best waterfall walks and our tips to explore them in their full glory.

 Distance: 3km, 2-3 hours return.

-3. Waterfall Hike, Belair National Park
+4. Waterfall Hike, Belair National Park, Adelaide Hills

 There are two sets of falls: the lower and upper waterfalls in Belair National Park.
 Both are of similar large size with rocks cliffs, but are often not even a trickle - except after decent rains which is the best time to visit.
 There is a viewing platform at the lower waterfall, and the walking trail passes along the top of the upper waterfall.
 The trail takes you through Echo Tunnel.

-5. Sturt Gorge
+6. Sturt Gorge